shoaib-jamal/rebornxp/README.md

 - Redesign the Start Menu

 #  Contributing
 You are free to open issues and send pull requests.
-You can donate me & support the project by Sponsoring it - On Patreon<br>If you are a developer & want to publish your web app to the App Store, mail me or dm me on Instagram: @shoaib.cy
+You can donate me & support the project by Sponsoring it - On Patreon<br>If you are a developer & want to publish your web app to the App Store, [click here](https://github.com/RebornXP/app-guide)

 # Credits
 Assets are taken from third-party sites which I have attributed: